CodyReichert/awesome-cl/README.md

   GUI.
 [Artistic License 2.0][51].
 * [shcl](https://github.com/bradleyjensen/shcl) - a POSIX-like shell in Common Lisp.
 [Apache2.0][51].
 * [cl-progress-bar](https://github.com/sirherrbatka/cl-progress-bar/) - progress bars, just like in Quicklisp !
 [MIT][200].
+* [replic](https://github.com/vindarel/replic/) - helpers to turn existing code into a readline application, with a focus on defining the completion of the commands' arguments.
+Also comes as a ready to use executable, that transforms a user's lispy init file into readline commands.
+[MIT][200].

 Text Editor Resources